I am a Ph.D. Candidate in the Department of Computer Science and

 (won 2024 Nobel Prize in Chemistry) and aim to extend similar

 paradigms to crystalline systems.
-By integrating scientific
+I hugely draw motivation from

-domain knowledge with state-of-the-art AI models, I seek to
+integrating scientific domain knowledge with state-of-the-art AI

-enable automated materials discovery and accelerate innovation
+models, I seek to enable automated materials discovery and

-in materials design.
+accelerate innovation in materials design.

 My current research focuses on developing a diffusion model for